iamdonovan/iamdonovan.github.io/docs/teaching/egm703/practicals/week4.rst

 To open the images, use the folder icon in the upper left-hand corner, or the drop-down menu (**File** > **Open Product**).
 Navigate to the **zipped** folders, select them, and click **OK**.

-To start with, we'll look at the VV Intensity image for sub-swath 2 (**Intensity_IW2_VV**) for the first image.
-To load the image, double-click it.
+For this practical, we'll use the VV Intensity image for sub-swath 2 (**Intensity_IW2_VV**) for both scenes.

+To load each image, double-click on it in the browser.
 It will take a minute to load, but you should eventually see something like this:

 .. image:: ../../../img/egm703/week4/initial_intensity_image.png
     :width: 600